Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Using a VPN can sometimes increase your odds of getting rid of packet loss issues.
-However, you need to make sure that the issue is with your ISP, not with you or your destination server.

 Can VPNs fix packet loss?

 Realistically speaking, VPNs alone can’t do much if you’re losing packets.
 However, they can patch a few things up if your ISP doesn’t meet its expectations.

 For instance, if you know for a fact that your ISP is not exactly good when it comes to delivering the service you’re paying them for, a VPN might alleviate the issue.

 Additionally, if your routing is bad, using a VPN such as Private Internet Access can and probably will improve your connection’s quality by a great deal.